awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 |  All Systems Manager resources  |  arn:aws:ssm:\*  |
 |  All Systems Manager resources owned by the specified AWS account in the specified AWS Region  |  arn:aws:ssm:*region*:*account\-id*:\*  |

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/callout01.png) For automation definitions, Systems Manager supports a second\-level resource, *version ID*\.
 In AWS, these second\-level resources are known as *subresources*\.
-Specifying a version subresource for an automation definition resource lets you provide access to certain versions of an automation definition\.
+Specifying a version subresource for an automation definition resource allows you to provide access to certain versions of an automation definition\.
 For example, you might want to ensure that only the latest version of an automation definition is used in your instance management\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/callout02.png) To organize and manage parameters, you can create names for parameters with a hierarchical construction\.
 With hierarchical construction, a parameter name can include a path that you define by using forward slashes\.
 You can name a parameter resource with a maximum of fifteen levels\.
 We suggest that you create hierarchies that reflect an existing hierarchical structure in your environment\.
 For more information, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.